Energy poverty: International efforts

-China and India which account for about one third of the global population have booming economies, and other developing nations show similar trends in rapid economic and population growth.
-As a result of modernization and industrialization, energy demand for modern energy sources also grows.
-One challenge for developing nations is to support the growing energy needs of their growing populations by expanding their energy infrastructure.
-Without intentional policy-making and action, more people in developing countries will face extreme difficulties in accessing modern energy services.

-International development agencies intervention methods have not been entirely successful.
+International development agencies' intervention methods have not been entirely successful.
+The COVID-19 Pandemic has demonstrated an increased need for international energy resilience through housing, economic, social, and environmental policies after more than 150 million people were pushed into poverty.
 "International cooperation needs to be shaped around a small number of key elements that are all familiar to energy policy, such as institutional support, capacity development, support for national and local energy plans, and strong links to utility/public sector leadership.
-Africa has all the human and material resources to end poverty but is poor in using those resources for the benefit of its people.
 This includes national and international institutions as well as the ability to deploy technologies, absorb and disseminate financing, provide transparent regulation, introduce systems of peer review, and share and monitor relevant information and data."

 European Union

 There is an increasing focus on energy poverty in the European Union, where in 2013 its European Economic and Social Committee formed an official opinion on the matter recommending Europe focus on energy poverty indicators, analysis of energy poverty, considering an energy solidarity fund, analyzing member states' energy policy in economic terms, and a consumer energy information campaign.
 In 2016, it was reported how several million people in Spain live in conditions of energy poverty.
 These conditions have led to a few deaths and public anger at the electricity suppliers' artificial and "absurd pricing structure" to increase their profits.
 In 2017, poor households of Cyprus were found to live in low indoor thermal quality, i.e. their average indoor air temperatures were outside the accepted limits of the comfort zone for the island, and their heating energy consumption was found to be lower than the country's average for the clusters characterized by high and partial deprivation.
 This is because low income households cannot afford to use the required energy to achieve and maintain the indoor thermal requirements.